The practice of ensuring the accuracy of the assumptions contained in financial models

 Purpose of a Model Audit

 Basically, the audit aims to ensure that the financial model used by a business is accurate and that the assumptions contained within it are effective.
-It confirms or denies that the financial model does what it is expected to do and that any errors are minimal and will not cause any derail or delay of the business’ projects.
+It confirms or denies that the financial model does what it is expected to do and that any errors are minimal and will not cause any material impact on the business’s projects.

-There are basically two broad categories – the high-level review and the formal model audit.
+There are basically two broad categories of a model audit — the high-level review and the formal model audit.

 1. High-level review

-A high-level review provides added confidence to clients about the financial model that they are using.
-Aside from just correcting errors on a spreadsheet, a special feature of the model audit is that it is keener and more sensitive to spotting errors without checking every single detail of the model in question.
-It makes the process less time-consuming, while still maintaining a very high accuracy of results, and it includes a check of the model’s logic.
+A high-level review provides added assurance to clients about the financial model that the clients are using.
+Aside from just correcting errors on a spreadsheet, a special feature of the model audit is that it is sensitive to spotting errors without checking every single detail of the model in question.
+It makes the process less time-consuming, while still maintaining a high accuracy of results, and it includes a check of the financial model’s logic.

 2. Formal model audit

 A formal audit is what stakeholders and investors may require even after the completion of an audit and submission of a report saying that the model is good enough to use.
-Often, they require an audit that is formal and most comprehensive, and the formal audit satisfies this requirement.
+Often, the stakeholders require an audit that is formal and very comprehensive; the formal model audit satisfies this requirement.

-After rigorous checking, a report is submitted, which contains a detailed list of the errors in the model so that the business can solve the issues before its investors take action.
+After a rigorous checking, the auditor submits a report that contains a detailed list of the errors in the model (if there are, in fact, errors) so that the business can solve the issues before it takes a prospective action.

 Cost and Duration of a Model Audit

-The audit is completed usually within one to five weeks, depending on how extensive the review is.
+The audit is completed usually within one to five weeks, depending on how extensive the review is and the agreed scope of the audit.

 Scope of the review